anvacaru/git-helpers/README.md

 	name = Andrei
 ```

-[selector](./scripts/selector): computes the selector of a Solidity function using [getSelector.py](./scripts/python/bin/getSelector.py)
+- [selector](./scripts/selector): computes the selector of a Solidity function using [getSelector.py](./scripts/python/bin/getSelector.py).

-[readBytes](./scripts/runBytes): takes a string of bytes and displays them in Int and Hexadecimal format using [readBytes.py](./scripts/python/bin/readBytes.py).
-requirements
+Requirements:
 ```
 pip3 install pycryptodome
 ```

+- [readBytes](./scripts/readBytes): takes a string of bytes and displays them in Int and Hexadecimal format using [readBytes.py](./scripts/python/bin/readBytes.py).